Life in a Tin Can: Background

 The Bee Gees travelled to Los Angeles to record Life in a Tin Can.
-However, it was unable to prevent a commercial decline with the album criticised for a lack of innovation.
+However, it was unable to prevent a commercial decline, with the album criticised for a lack of innovation.
 Despite its low sales and poor chart performance, Life in a Tin Can was awarded "Album of the Year" by Record World magazine.
 It was the first Bee Gees album to bear the RSO label in the US.

-Four of the eight songs were written by all three brothers with the other four being Barry Gibb compositions.
+Four of the eight songs were written by all three brothers, with the other four being Barry Gibb compositions.
 "Saw a New Morning" was a No. 1 hit in Hong Kong.
 During the sessions, Robin Gibb had to leave the sessions suddenly when his son Spencer was born a month early.
 He returned to Los Angeles a week or so later to continue on into the next album.
-The musicians who participated on Life in a Tin Can were Jim Keltner, Sneaky Pete Kleinow, Tommy Morgan, Jerome Richardson, Ric Grech, Jane Getz and Johnny Pate.
+The other musicians who participated on Life in a Tin Can were Jim Keltner, Sneaky Pete Kleinow, Tommy Morgan, Jerome Richardson, Ric Grech, Jane Getz and Johnny Pate.

-When asked by Billboard why they moved from London to Los Angeles, Maurice says: "We don't want to talk about it yet.
+When asked by Billboard why they moved from London to Los Angeles, Maurice said: "We don't want to talk about it yet.
 But we're going to attempt a concept album that's a major departure from our usual Bee Gees trademarks.
 And if that doesn't work out, we'll do something else".